 Service to America Medal: COVID-19 Response

 NIH Leaders Drs.
-Eliseo J. Pérez-Stable and Gary H. Gibbons to receive prestigious Service to America Medal
+Eliseo J. Pérez-Stable and Gary H. Gibbons receive prestigious Service to America Medal

 Earlier this year, the Partnership for Public Service selected 29 exceptional federal employees as finalists for the Samuel J. Heyman Service to America Medals (the Sammies).
 Among the esteemed group of finalists were Dr. Eliseo J. Pérez-Stable, director, National Institute on Minority Health and Health Disparities (NIMHD) and Dr. Gary H. Gibbons, director, National Heart, Lung, and Blood Institute (NHLBI).

-Today, Drs.
-Pérez-Stable and Gibbons were announced as winners of the COVID-19 Response medal and will accept this award at a gala later this evening in Washington, D.C.
+On October 28, Drs.
+Pérez-Stable and Gibbons were announced as winners of the COVID-19 Response medal and accepted the award at a gala later that evening in Washington, D.C.
 The NIH leaders spearhead two major federal programs—RADx-UP and the Community Engagement Alliance (CEAL) Against Covid-19 Disparities to reduce the disparate levels of COVID-19 associated morbidity and mortality disparities experienced by underserved and vulnerable communities.
 This year, a COVID-19 Response medal was added to the Sammies to recognize the extraordinary efforts led by federal workers in response to the pandemic.

 The Sammies, which was renamed in 2010 for entrepreneur and Partnership founder Samuel J. Heyman, began in 2002 to recognize and celebrate the outstanding achievements in the public sector.
 Since then, it has honored over 660 federal employees.